 MY LITTLE PONY: FRIENDSHIP IS SCIENCE

-"Applejack, who told me outright that I was mistaken, represents the spirit of... honesty! " The dusky pony raised her head even higher, her mane blowing like a wind about the night sky of her long neck, her eyes blazing like stars.
+"Applejack, who told me outright that I was mistaken, represents the spirit of... honesty! " Twilight Sparkle raised her head even higher, mane blowing like a wind about the dusky sky of her neck.
 "Fluttershy, who approached the manticore to find out about the thorn in its paw, represents the spirit of... investigation!
 Pinkie Pie, who realized that the awful faces were just trees, represents the spirit of... formulating alternative hypotheses!
 Rarity, who solved the serpent's problem represents the spirit of... creativity!
 Rainbow Dash, who saw through the false offer of her heart's desire, represents the spirit of... analysis!
-Marie-Susan, who made us convince her of our theories before she funded our expedition, represents the spirit of... peer review!
+Marie-Susan, who made us convince her that we were right before she agreed to come on our expedition, represents the spirit of... peer review!
 And when those Elements are ignited by the spark of curiosity that resides in the heart of all of us, it creates the seventh element - the Element of Sci-"

-The blast of power that came forth was like a wind of brilliant lava, it caught Marie-Susan before the pony could even flinch, and stripped her flesh from her bones and crumbled her bones to ash before any of them had the chance to rear in shock.
+The blast of power that came forth was like a wind of moonless night, it caught Marie-Susan before the pony could even flinch, and she was gone without a trace before any of them had the chance to rear in shock.

-From the dark thing that stood in the center of the dais where the Elements had shattered, from the seething madness and despair surrounding the scarce-recognizable void-black outline of a horse, came a voice that seemed to bypass all ears and burn like cold fire, sounding directly in the brain of every pony who heard:
+From the dark thing that stood in the center of the dais where the Elements had shattered, from the scarce-recognizable void-black outline of a horse, came a voice that seemed to bypass all ears and burn like cold fire, sounding directly in the brain of everypony who heard:

 Did you expect me to just stand there and let you finish?